linhbngo/linhbngo/docs/csc-496-2/index.md

 - Links to papers on subjects we will be discussing in class will also be listed and/or embedded in the slides.

 - West Chester University maintains extensive licensed products to academic publishers such as ACM, IEEE, Elsevier, and Springer, and many of the papers required for this course will be available through the library's online database.

 - Google Scholar is another excellent source for downloading preprint or open-source versions of papers.

 ### Git

 - The class materials, including source codes, will be disseminated via Git.
 Being able to use Git is a critical skill for most, if not all software developers and/or IT professionals.
 There are many tutorials already available online for Git.
-Some of the more helpful ones include github's, "the simple guide", and atlassian's);
+Some of the more helpful ones include Github's, "the simple guide", and Atlassian's);

 - It would be a mistake if you just attempt to access the class materials via the web browser.
 "This is a mistake.
 Just learn Git.
 The command line interface is faster and more powerful, and you're going to need to learn it at some point in your life.
 Why not today?" - Dr. Jacob Sorber, Clemson University.